scenarioo/scenarioo/docs/features/details/Details.md

 ## Details - Example Object Diagram

-Here is such an example of such a data structure you could add like this to the details of a scenario object:
+Here is an example of such a data structure added to the details of a scenario:

 ```puml { src="features/details/example.object-diagram.puml" }
 ```

-See further examples as xml examples further below.
+See additional examples as xml examples further below.

 ## Details - Entry Types